Brady gathers new Bucs teammates for workout on prep field

 Among other players attending the session were receiver Scotty Miller, tight ends Cameron Brate and O.J.
 Howard and running back Dare Ogunbowale.

 Teams cannot organize such workouts, and the Buccaneers did not publicize Tuesday’s session.
 There was no immediate reply from the team to a request from The Associated Press for comment on the workout.

-Tuesday’s workout went better than Brady’s attempt to work out privately at a Tampa park last month.
-After he was told by a security guard that the park was closed and he had to leave, Brady received an apology from mayor Jane Castor.
+Tuesday’s session went better than Brady’s attempt to work out privately at a Tampa park last month.
+After he was told by a security guard that the park was closed and he had to leave, Brady received an apology from Mayor Jane Castor.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL